finos/common-domain-model/docs/repurchase-agreement-representation.md

 The repo product model in the CDM does not follow any pre-defined taxonomy such as FpML or any regulatory model such as SFTR.
 Instead the repo model is agnostic to external models, messaging standards and technology.
-The fundmental concepts in the repo model are based on industry defintions of financial products, the GMRA and the ERCC Best Practices Guide.
+The fundamental concepts in the repo model are based on industry definitions of financial products, the GMRA and the ERCC Best Practices Guide.

 Repurchase transactions are represented in the CDM as contractual